-3 Credits (1 Lecture 2 Lab 0 Shop) 5 Hrs./Wk.
-(1 Hrs.
-Lecture 4 Hrs.
-Lab) 15 wks.
+3 Credits (2 Lecture 1 Lab 0 Shop) 4 Hrs./Wk.
+(2 Hrs.
+0 Lecture 1 Hr.
+Lab) \ 15 wks.

-This is an introduction to residential site design and single lot residential sites with associated access and roads and traveled ways.
-Students will integrate theory of architecture with functional, environmental and regulatory constraints towards the development of design parameters in creating various residential sites.
-Students will expand their use of CAD related software and creation of models and methods of presentation to create subject related industry standard documents.
-Co-requisite: CAD 110.
+This course is an introduction to site design with associated access and roads/traveled ways.
+Students will integrate theory of architecture with functional (user needs, building, topography, utilities, drainage, screening/landscaping, vehicle/pedestrian/access design parameters and traffic controls), environmental (sun, wind, water, climate, sustainability) and regulatory (ordinance, codes) constraints towards the development of design parameters in creating various residential and commercial sites.
+Students will expand their use of CAD related software, and creation of models and methods of presentation to create subject-related industry standard documents.
+Prerequisite: ACE 111 with a grade of C of higher.
+Students must earn a grade of C or higher in all core courses in order to meet the degree requirements of the program.